 Warning: Last items in stock!

-A pair of Navy Blue Corrymoor Gentle-Top, which has a plain knit foot and stretchy rib which gently holds the leg without a tight grip and a fully linked toe seam.
+A pair of Navy Blue Corrymoor Gentle-Top, which has a plain knit foot and stretchy rib which gently holds the leg without a tight grip.
 Plus a pair of Corrymoor Adventurer in Denim Blue; an elastic-free sock with terry loop stitching throughout the foot and up the leg.
 For men, woman and children.
 Hard wearing and will last for ages.
 Resilient and will keep their shape after many days of wear.
 Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
 Available in 2 set colours.

 Fibre Content: Gentle-Top 55% Mohair, 45% JAS Nylon / Adventurer 68% Mohair, 32% JAS Nylon

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.

 “In 25 years the mohair fibre and ingredients of your Corrymoor Socks haven't changed…..but detergents and washing machines have.”

 So what is the best way to care for your Corrymoors?

 A Bit of Science and tips on washing

 Mohair is a fibre made up of the protein keratin (like your own hair, silk, wool and other animal fibres).
 The scales of the mohair fibre are flattened and overlay each other giving a smooth surface (unlike wool).
 This gives mohair its smooth handle and high lustre and your Corrymoor Socks their unique hard-wearing, anti-bacterial (no smell), wicking and non-felting properties.